HipGraph/iSpLib/README.md

 - **2.57x** faster on Cora dataset
 - **2.05x** faster on Reddit dataset

+[Note: The speedup varies depending on the system condition.]

 To run the test code, use the command: `make test`.
 This runs the python script in `tests/GCN.py` and prints out the speed-up along with the accuracy.
+See `tests/Expected_GCN_output.txt` for reference.

-### Example
+### SpMM Example

-The SpMM operation can also be used directly.
+The SpMM operation can also be used directly to multiply two compatible matrices.
 Following is an example of a sparse and dense matrix multiplication:

 ```
 import builtins